TrynkaLab/tglow-core/README.md

 pip install -e .
 ```

-To enable GPU install the GPU version of pytorch, following their instructions.
-I had more luck with the pip install
+To enable GPU install the GPU version of pytorch (https://pytorch.org/get-started/locally/), following their instructions.
-then the conda version.
-This is required if you want to run deconvolution using CLIJ2.
+I had more luck with the pip install then the conda version.
+This is required if you want to run deconvolution using CLIJ2
+RedLionFish or use Cellpose with GPU.

 Keep track of the install path of the conda enviroment, as this will need to be provided to nextflow.

-### Cellprofiler env
+### Environment 2: Cellprofiler env

 High level dependencies (check requirements_cellprofiler.txt for python dependencies installed during package install)
 - python 3.8